All Episodes

 I don't think you can say that anymore.

-Then there are those very rational, reasonable people throughout America.
+But then there are those very rational, reasonable people throughout America.

-they don't identify as left or right, and they don't like what they heard and saw either.
+They don't identify as left or right, and they don't like what they heard and saw either.

 He said it again and again.